lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     /*

-    This is an example of programming GPIO from C using the sysfs interface on a BeagleBone Black/BeagleBone Black Wireless or other am335x board with the RelayCape.
+    This is an example of programming GPIO from C using the sysfs interface on a BeagleBone Black/BeagleBone Black Wireless or other am335x board with the Relay Cape.

-    Use the RelayCape attached to the BBBW for a change in seconds and then exit with CTRL-C.
+    Use the Relay Cape attached to the BBB for a change in seconds and then exit with CTRL-C.

     The original source can be found here by Mr. Tranter: https://github.com/tranter/blogs/blob/master/gpio/part5/demo1.c

     Jeff Tranter <jtranter@ics.com>

     and...Seth.
-I changed the source a bit to fit the BBBW and RelayCape while using sysfs.
+I changed the source a bit to fit the BBB and Relay Cape while using sysfs.

     */